 The Group carries its investment properties at fair value, with changes in fair value being recognised in the statement of profit or loss.
 For investment properties, a valuation methodology based on a discounted cash flow (DCF) model was used, as there is a lack of comparable market data because of the nature of the properties.
 In addition, it measures the office properties at revalued amounts, with changes in fair value being recognised in OCI.
 The office properties were valued by reference to transactions involving properties of a similar nature, location and condition.
-The Group engaged an independent valuation specialist to assess fair values as at 31 December 2019 for the investment properties.
+The Group engaged an independent valuation specialist to assess fair values as at 31 December 2020 for the investment properties.

-The key assumptions used to determine the fair value of the properties and sensitivity analyses are provided in Notes 5.
+The key assumptions used to determine the fair value of the properties and sensitivity analyses are provided in notes 5.

-Estimation of net realisable value for inventory property
+b) Estimation of net realisable value for inventories work in progress

-At year end, the Group holds inventory property with a carrying value of Rs.
-9,160,301,534/-(2018: Rs.
-7,232,893,412/-).
-Inventory property is stated at the lower of cost and net realisable value (NRV).
+At year end, the Group holds inventories is stated at the lower of cost and net realisable value (NRV).

-NRV for completed inventory property is assessed by reference to market conditions and prices existing at the reporting date and is determined by the Group, based on comparable transactions identified by the Group for property in the same geographical market serving the same real estate segment.
+NRV for completed is inventory assessed by reference to market conditions and prices existing at the reporting date and is determined by the Group, based on comparable transactions identified by the Group for property in the same geographical market serving the same real estate segment.

-NRV in respect of inventory property under development is assessed with reference to market prices at the reporting date for similar completed property, less estimated costs to complete the development and the estimated costs necessary to make the sale, taking into account the time value of money, if material.
+NRV in respect of inventories work in progress is assessed with reference to market prices at the reporting date for similar completed property, less estimated costs to complete the development and the estimated costs necessary to make the sale, taking into account the time value of money, if material.